September 8- throughout the school year :Elementary and Middle School Life Skills Training

 May 31: World No Tobacco Day

 Collaboration between SAFE, the Tobacco Action Coalition of Long Island and Glen Cove School District’s Health Education Teachers engage in a program in recognition of World No Tobacco Day.
-Middle and high school students will be educated on the dangers of tobacco products and the marketing tactics the tobacco lobby use in their local retailers.
-Youth will participate in an interactive learning program and will be taught life skills in advocacy to take a stand against “Big Tobacco.”
+The middle and high school students will be educated on the dangers of tobacco products and the marketing tactics the tobacco lobby use in their local retailers.
+The youth will participate in an interactive learning program and will be taught life skills in advocacy to take a stand against “Big Tobacco.”